datamade/how-to/heroku/deploy-a-django-app.md

 deploys](https://devcenter.heroku.com/articles/github-integration#automatic-deploys)
 for both Heroku apps (staging and production).
 Choose "Wait for CI to pass before deploy" for each app.

-Finally, configure environment variables for both Heroku apps.
+Finally, configure environment variables for staging, production, and review apps.
 These can be set using either the dashboard or the CLI.
 [Follow the Heroku documentation](https://devcenter.heroku.com/articles/config-vars#managing-config-vars) to set up your config vars.